-- We use a range of approaches that provide first-hand experiences, give clear explanations, make appropriate interventions and extend and develop play and talk or other means of communication. - A carefully planned curriculum helps children work towards the Early Learning Goals throughout EYFS. - Children take part in activities that build on and extend their interests and develop their intellectual, physical, social and emotional abilities. - Children are encouraged to communicate and talk about their learning, and to develop independence and self-management. - Learning needs are supported with appropriate and accessible indoor and outdoor space and equipment. - We identify progress and future learning needs of children through observations. - Our topics are carefully planned to be Geography or History based and follow an A or B year, due to our mixed-age class. - Our timetable is reasonably structured in the morning; where we teach the skills needed for reading, writing, phonics and Maths.
+- We use a range of approaches that provide first-hand experiences, give clear explanations, make appropriate interventions and extend and develop play and talk or other means of communication. - A carefully planned curriculum helps children work towards the Early Learning Goals throughout EYFS. - Children take part in activities that build on and extend their interests and develop their intellectual, physical, social and emotional abilities. - Children are encouraged to communicate and talk about their learning, and to develop independence and self-management. - Learning needs are supported with appropriate and accessible indoor and outdoor space and equipment. - We identify progress and future learning needs of children through observations. - Our topics are carefully planned to ensure there is coverage of each of the 7 areas of the EYFS Profile. - Our timetable is reasonably structured in the morning; where we teach the skills needed for reading, writing, phonics and Maths.
 Our afternoons are more 'free-flow' during our 'Plan, Do, Review' time.
 This is where the children are encouraged to follow their own interests, curiosities and learn with independence.
-We do however join Year 1 for teacher input and class discussions where appropriate and beneficial, for example when sharing a class texts as a stimulus for writing in Literacy.